SaLaam17/holbertonschool-web_back_end/python_variable_annotations/README.md

-Creating a README.md file for the ES6 Basics project
+Creating a README.md file for the Python - Variable Annotations project.
-documentation: package.json